15 Coming-Of-Age Books Like The Catcher in The Rye

 Summary of The Catcher in The Rye

-Before we go into the top similar books to The Catcher in The Rye, here is a quick summary of the story.
+Before I go into the top similar books to The Catcher in The Rye, here is a quick summary of the story.

 Holden Caulfield was just expelled from the Pencey Prep School at Christmas Time.